rbong/envi/README.md

 Vim's server is called VV by default.
 There are several remote options for Vim.
 Search Vim's manual for "remote" to find these.
 ```
-man Vim
+man vim
 ```
-The simplest way to add new functions is to modify the vifm-start and Vim-start files and bind keys to the commands.
+The simplest way to add new functions is to modify the vifm-start and vim-start files and bind keys to the commands.
 Look inside the files and study the source of envi to see my style for this.